wxie2017/wxie2017.github.io/pages/speech/schools_use_free_software.md

 Free software is the software you can run, copy, distribute, study, change and improve.
 Free software is a matter of freedom, not price.

-As I have talked last time.
+As I talked last time.
 All computer users deserve free software.
 We deserve to be able to study the software we use and improve it.
 All computer users ought to insist on free software: it gives us the freedom to control our own computers, and gives us the freedom to cooperate with each other, and to live an upright life.

-These reasons apply to schools as they do to everyone, and there are other reasons specifically apply to schools.
+These reasons apply to schools as they do to everyone, and there are other reasons that specifically apply to schools.

 We expect schools to teach students basic facts and useful skills, but that is only part of their job.
 The most fundamental task of schools is to teach good citizenship,